Temporary early access to your super

 It is important to note, you cannot apply through Sunsuper directly.

-To apply for early release of your super, you must satisfy one or more of the following requirements:
+To apply for early access to your super, you must certify to the ATO that you satisfy one or more of the following requirements.

 You are unemployed,